Bamuel/Universe-of-Blocks-Project/README.md

 - [ ] Auto Generating Map
 - [ ] Bamuel's Adv Map
 - [ ] More pages needs to be added at default map
+- [ ] When it rains make the clouds darker.
+- [ ] Remove Yellow/orange sunrise and unset and do DARKER SHADE of BLUE.

 ### Credits
 - Edgar